status-im/status-software-legal-documents/terms-of-use.md

 #### 8.1 Adherence to Status Principles

 One of Status’ goals is the widespread adoption of the decentralised web while also staying true to our Principles.
 These terms are designed to reflect our Principles, while providing important legal protections for Status and setting out guidelines and terms for the Status Software community of users.
-We ask that you use Status Software in a way that promotes and aligns with the Status Principles.
+We ask that you use Status Software in a way that promotes and aligns with the Status Principles, and avoid actions that may harm or disrupt the community of users.

+We strongly encourage users to act responsibly and ethically in their interactions and refrain from (i) inciting harm, violence or illegal activity, (ii) engaging in harassment, abuse or discrimination, and (iii) spreading false or misleading information.

+If you are a Community Space creator or admin, we encourage you to establish your own guidelines to foster healthy and respectful community environments for your members.

+#### 8.2 Community Governance

+Community Spaces are self-sovereign environments managed independently by their creators and appointed admins.
+These users are solely responsible for:

+1. establishing and enforcing their own community guidelines;
+2. configuring access controls and permissions;
+3. managing community membership, including accepting or rejecting requests;
+4. moderating content and interactions within their community; and
+5. taking actions against community members who violate their community guidelines or behave disruptively, including the ability to exclude or ban members.

+By participating in Community Spaces, you acknowledge that community governance lies solely with community creators and their appointed admins.
+Status cannot monitor, moderate or intervene in community interactions or governance decisions within any Community Space, except in cases where a Community Space is created and directly managed by Status.

-#### 8.2 Limitation on certain uses of and acts in Status Software
+#### 8.3 Limitation on certain uses of and acts in Status Software

-You shall not, nor try to, encourage or assist others using Status Software to:
+You agree not to use Status Software, or attempt or assist others to use it, in a manner that:
-1. gain or try to gain unauthorised access to Status Software;
+1. uses unauthorised methods to create or gain access to an account on Status Software;
-2. interfere with or disrupt the integrity, safety, security, availability or performance of Status Software;
+2. interferes with or disrupts the integrity, safety, security, availability or performance of Status Software;
-3. generate accounts on Status Software through unauthorised means;
-4. install or transmit on or through Status Software, any viruses, worms, malware, Trojan horses, or other harmful or destructive code or content;
+3. installs or transmits on or through Status Software, any viruses, worms, malware, Trojan horses, or other harmful or destructive code or content;
-5. use spam, data mining, or other unsolicited promotional methods, machine generated content, or unethical or unwanted commercial content;
-6. engage in phishing, spoofing, or similar fraudulent acts;
-7. knowingly spread misinformation or impersonate another person or legal entity;
-8. incite, commit or threaten, harm or engage in illegal or inappropriate conduct including stalking, bullying, harassment, intimidation or abuse another individual or group;
-9. engage in or organise child sexual exploitation of any kind;
-10. use Status Software, if you are subject to sanctions, or otherwise designated on a list of prohibited or restricted parties as maintained by, the United Nations, the European Union or any of its member states or the Singaporean, Swiss or US government, or intend to interact or transact with such parties;
+4. use Status Software, if you are subject to sanctions, or otherwise designated on a list of prohibited or restricted parties as maintained by, the United Nations, the European Union or any of its member states or the Singaporean, Swiss or US government, or intend to interact or transact with such parties;
-11. violate, misappropriate or infringe the rights of Status, other users of Status Software, or any other third parties in any way, including but not limited to privacy, publicity, intellectual property, confidentiality, property or other rights;
+5. violate, misappropriate or infringe the rights of Status, other users of Status Software, or any other third parties in any way, including but not limited to privacy, publicity, intellectual property, confidentiality, property or other rights;
-12. engage in any activity through Status Software that may be in violation of applicable law, rules or regulations in your jurisdiction;
+6. engage in any activity through Status Software that may be in violation of applicable law, rules or regulations in your jurisdiction;
-13. interfere, disrupt, negatively affect, or inhibit other users from their use of Status Software; or
+7. interfere, disrupt, negatively affect, or inhibit other users from their use of Status Software; or
-14. engage in any attack, hack, denial-of-service attack, interference, or exploit of any smart contract in connection with use of Status Software.
+8. engage in any attack, hack, denial-of-service attack, interference, or exploit of any smart contract in connection with use of Status Software.

 ### 9. Fees